Greek Walking Adventure

 Overview

 The adventure begins in Santorini, an island of mythic landscapes.
 Traditional white houses cling to dark, sheer volcanic cliffs, and with each stunning sunset the waters of its vast caldera turn gold.
-Our home for three nights is a family run hotel that has been beautifully restored from ancient cave houses, with awesome sea views from each room.
-We hike to little-visited medieval villages, take a boat to Thirasia Island to explore ancient Greek ruins, swim from a black sand beach, and sample wine at a renowned local vineyard.
+Your home for three nights is a family run hotel that has been beautifully restored from ancient cave houses, with awesome sea views from each room.
+From here you hike to little-visited medieval villages, take a boat to Thirasia Island to explore ancient Greek ruins, swim from a black sand beach, and sample wine at a renowned local vineyard.

-Next we take the fast ferry to Crete.
+Next you take the fast ferry to Crete.
 Here, people still live close to the land, and are immensely passionate and proud of their culture, their food and their history.
-The island boasts rugged mountains cut through by stunning gorges, one of which we follow to a stunning beach.
-Ancient Minoan and Roman roads lead us past spectacular ruins and to picturesque villages where traditional crafts are still practiced.
-We hike to vantage points to gaze over stunning tapestries of meadows, ancient olive groves and vineyards.
+The island boasts rugged mountains cut through by stunning gorges, one of which you follow to a stunning beach.
+Ancient Minoan and Roman roads lead you past spectacular ruins, to picturesque villages where traditional crafts are still practiced.
+You hike to vantage points with stunning across meadows, ancient olive groves and vineyards.

-Our carefully crafted itinerary includes daily walks of varying lengths and on a variety of terrains.
-Each morning our guide will share detailed information about the day’s walks.
+This carefully crafted itinerary includes daily walks of varying lengths and on a variety of terrains.
+Each morning your guide will share detailed information about the day’s walks.
 If on any day you decide not to walk, there will be other options that you will enjoy.
 For most of the walks, it is possible to ‘exit’ partway through and meet our vehicle.

 Day 1 Arrive in Santorini

-At the airport, meet our driver and transfer to our family-run heritage hotel, which has stunning views of Santorini’s Caldera.
-We gather with the other Hidden Places guests for sundowners and a trip briefing, followed by a welcome dinner.
+At the airport transfer to a family-run heritage hotel, which has stunning views of Santorini’s Caldera.

 Day 2 Santorini’s Hidden Villages

-After breakfast we step out of our hotel and onto the scenic Caldera Path, following it through whitewashed villages to the town of Fira.
-Here there is free time to wander on our own or visit the Archaeological Museum of Thera.
+Step out of our hotel and onto the scenic Caldera Path, following it through whitewashed villages to the town of Fira.
+Here there is free time to wander or visit the Archaeological Museum of Thera.

-A short drive takes us inland, to explore three medieval villages.
-We have lunch in the first, then follow a track to the ‘hidden gem’, which is picture-perfect and largely untouched by tourism.
+After a short drive inland, explore three medieval villages on foot.
+Have lunch in the first, then follow a track to a ‘hidden gem’, largely untouched by tourism.

-Our hike continues to a final beautiful village, where we stroll past its charming old mansions and stop for a coffee or an apéritif in one of its tavernas.
-We transfer back to our hotel and get ready to go out for dinner on a patio with a stunning sunset view over the caldera.
+In the final beautiful village, stroll past its charming old mansions and stop for a coffee or an apéritif in one of its tavernas.
+Transfer back to our hotel and get ready to go out for dinner on a patio with a stunning sunset view over the caldera.

 Day 3 Oia & Thirasia

-We walk on the Caldera Path in the opposite direction, to join a track along a wild stretch of the caldera cliffs.
-Arriving in the famous village of Oia, we explore at our own pace before hiking down to the small port of Ammoudi, from where a boat takes us to the ‘little sister’ of Santorini, Thirasia Island.
+Walk the Caldera Path in the opposite direction, to join a track along a wild stretch of the volcanic cliffs.
+Arriving in the famous village of Oia, explore at your own pace before hiking down to the small port of Ammoudi, for a boat to the ‘little sister’ of Santorini, Thirasia Island.

-Finally we visit a small winery, for a tasting of quality wines reflecting the unique volcanic ‘terroir, and for a delicious late lunch.
-By early evening we return to Santorini.
-Dinner is on your own (though we doubt you’ll be hungry!) either at the hotel for tapas and small plates, or at a nearby restaurant.
+Finally, visit a small winery, for a tasting of quality wines reflecting the unique volcanic ‘terroir, and for a delicious late lunch.

 Day 4 Eastern Santorini & ferry to Crete

-After a leisurely breakfast, we set off to explore the archeological site of ancient Thera, on the ridge of the Mesa Vouno Mountain.
+After a leisurely breakfast, explore the archeological site of ancient Thera, on the ridge of the Mesa Vouno Mountain.
 Dating back to the 8th Century BC, Thera was considered the religious and commercial centre of Santorini, and its high, windy ruins are atmospheric.
-From the imposing rock where ancient Thera stands, we hike down to a black sand beach, where we have time for a swim before lunch at a local tavern.
+From the imposing rock where ancient Thera stands, hike down to a black sand beach, where you have time for a swim before lunch at a local tavern.

-In the afternoon we transfer to the port and take a high-speed ferry to Crete.
+In the afternoon transfer to the port and take a high-speed ferry to Crete.

 Day 5 Knossos and the Minoans

-Today we journey through the world of the Minoans.
-As we follow ancient paths to the top of their sacred mountain, our expert local guide shares stories of this mysterious Bronze Age culture.
+Today you journey through the world of the ancient Minoans.
+As you follow a trail to the top of their sacred mountain, your expert local guide shares stories of this mysterious Bronze Age culture.

-After lunch in a small town nestled below the sacred peaks, she continues the story when we visit Knossos, the most important Minoan palace.
+After lunch in a small town nestled below the sacred peaks, visit Knossos, the most important Minoan palace.
 This was the centre of a commercial empire extending throughout the Aegean until a massive earthquake led to its demise.

-In late afternoon we transfer to a hilltop village with some beautifully restored houses on the southern edge of the Heraklion region – our home for the next two days.
-We meet our genial hosts and enjoy an authentic Cretan dinner.
+In late afternoon transfer to a hilltop village with some beautifully restored houses on the southern edge of the Heraklion region – your home for the next two days.
+Meet our genial hosts and enjoy an authentic Cretan dinner.

 Day 6: Farm Visit & Coastal Hike

-Breakfast is on a patio with endless sea views, then we walk to the farm run by our hosts.
-We meet – and maybe help feed – their sheep, goats and horses, learn about their traditional farming, and have an olive oil tasting session.
+After breakfast on a patio with endless sea views, walk to the farm run by our hosts.
+Meet – and maybe help feed – their sheep, goats and horses, learn about their traditional farming, and have an olive oil tasting session.

-After lunch on the farm, we set off in 4×4 vehicles for a scenic (and somewhat bumpy) ride down to the coast, and the start point of our hike.
-We follow a rugged cliff top path to a remote 14th Century monastery surrounded by caves once inhabited by hermits.
+After lunch on the farm, set off in 4×4 vehicles for a scenic (and somewhat bumpy) ride down to the coast, and the start point of your hike.
+Follow a rugged cliff top path to a remote 14th Century monastery surrounded by caves once inhabited by hermits.

 On the way back, there’s the option of a bracing swim before driving up the mountain for another delicious dinner.